MdbK [next;raum]

 exhibition view [next;raum] #3, Photo: Alexander Schmidt / PUNCTUM

-The third instalment of MdbK [next;raum] will be developed from May to September 2025 as part of a group process.
-To this end, people from Leipzig and the surrounding area are invited to engage with the topic of Break in regular meetings.
+The third instalment of MdbK [next;raum] was developed between May and September 2025 as part of a group process.
+People from Leipzig and the surrounding area met regularly to explore the subject of breaks.

 MdbK [next;raum] #03 – Events